ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ## Overview

-IBM Cloud Diagrams are organized by boxes:
+IBM Cloud Diagrams are organized by boxes (rectangular borders):
 - DeployedOn Boxes have a solid border implemented as diagram containers (container=1) and represent a deployedOn relationship for locations (logical, virtual, physical) of platforms, infrastructure, network, etc, on which services and applications are deployed.
 - DeployedTo Boxes have a dashed border not implemented as diagram containers (container=0) and represent a deployedTo relationship for grouping services and applications.